Laravel for business applications: why we chose it and what we have learned

 Talent market: PHP remains the most widely deployed server-side language in the UK.
 Laravel developers are available at every seniority level, with mid-level salaries typically ranging £45K to £65K.
 Equivalent Ruby on Rails developers command £65K to £85K, reflecting genuine scarcity rather than superior capability.
 When your lead developer leaves in year three, the size of the replacement pool matters.

 Data residency and GDPR: UK businesses handling personal data need to know where that data is processed and stored.
-Laravel's hosting requirements are commodity PHP 8.x: any UK or EU data centre will do.
-There is no runtime licensing that forces you onto a specific cloud provider's region.
-Combined with Laravel's built-in encryption, hashed passwords, and the audit trail capabilities of packages like spatie/laravel-activitylog, GDPR compliance obligations around access logging and data subject requests become implementation work rather than architectural problems.
+Laravel runs on commodity PHP 8.x, so any UK or EU data centre will do, with no runtime licensing forcing you onto a specific cloud provider's region.
+It ships with built-in encryption and hashed passwords, and packages like spatie/laravel-activitylog add audit trails.
+Together these turn GDPR obligations around access logging and data subject requests into implementation work rather than architectural problems.

 Vendor independence: A Laravel application built to framework conventions can be maintained by any competent Laravel developer or agency.
-The codebase follows a standard project structure with familiar middleware, route model binding, and Artisan commands.
-It uses documented patterns and relies on open-source packages with MIT licences.
+The codebase follows a standard project structure with familiar middleware, route model binding, Artisan commands, documented patterns, and open-source packages under MIT licences.
 If you need to move away from your current development partner, the handover is a Git repository, environment configuration, and deployment credentials.
 There is no proprietary platform lock-in.

 The Laravel ecosystem for business logic

-Laravel's value for business applications extends beyond the core framework.
+Laravel's value for business applications extends well beyond the core framework.
 The package ecosystem provides tested, maintained implementations of common business requirements.
-Each package listed here solves a specific problem that would otherwise require weeks of custom development.
+Each package below solves a specific problem.
+Each one is weeks of custom development you do not have to write or own.

 Spatie publishes over 200 open-source packages.
 Three are present in nearly every business application we ship.